 An extraordinary gateway city, Singapore is emerging as a destination in its own right, thanks to its exciting architecture, Michelin-starred restaurants and tech-friendliness.
-Located not far from the city center, Changi Airport, has won Skytrax’s World’s Best Airport award multiple times, thanks to amenities like a twenty-four-hour movie theater and day spa.
+Located not far from the city center, Changi Airport, has won Skytrax’s World’s Best Airport award multiple times, thanks to amenities like a 24-hour movie theater and day spa.
 Singapore Airlines, which has its hub here, has four lounges and private spaces for outbound first-class passengers.

 - Where to Book a Room: The dazzling Fullerton Bay Hotel has a lovely waterfront location and a beautiful rooftop pool.